ari/gradle-release-plugin/README.md

 ## Release notes

+### 2.1.3 (29 March 2013)

+* Fix a problem where release tags were not created with the right name if the gradle build file was executed from a subproject folder, in a multi-project build where each subproject is released separately.

 ### 2.1.2 (18 February 2013)

 * Fix problem introduced in 2.1 with releasing from the trunk branch using svn.